kevindb/cf-mailchimp/README.md

 ##Requirements
 I have only tested on Adobe ColdFusion 11.
 I am confident that the wrapper will work in Lucee/Railo 4.
 It may work in ACF 10 and will NOT work in ACF 9-.

+###JSONUtil Dependency
+CF MailChimp uses the [JSONUtil](https://github.com/CFCommunity/jsonutil) library for JSON serialization/deserialization instead of ColdFusion's built-in serializer.
+MailChimp's API will reject data being sent as a boolean or numeric value when it is expecting a string.
+CF's serializer frequently and silently converts variable types and cannot be controlled.

+If you put `JSONUtil.cfc` in the same folder as `mailchimp.cfc`, it will be found automatically.
+If you want to keep `JSONUtil.cfc` in a different folder, then add the argument `jsonUtil` to your `init`, and pass it the normal ColdFusion dot-delimited path to the component.

+If `JSONUtil.cfc` cannot be found, CF MailChimp will fall back to using ColdFusion's built-in serializer.

 ##Usage
 ```
 mc = new mailchimp(